Best bathroom brands

 Bathroom storage and furniture are key components of any bathroom design, and can make a big difference to how well the bathroom works for you on a day-to-day basis.

-That's why we've asked bathroom owners to also rate the bathroom furniture brands they've bought from, in addition to their suite.
-And not all did well - the top gained a customer score of 81%, while the bottom got just 51%.
+That's why we've asked bathroom owners to rate the bathroom furniture brands they've bought from, in addition to their suite.
+The top gained a customer score of 84%, while the bottom got 59%.

-Log in to see how B&Q bathroom furniture was rated and how it compares with other big-name brands, including Bathstore and Homebase.
+Log in to see how B&Q bathroom furniture was rated and visit our page on bathroom furniture to see how it compares with other big-name brands Bathstore, Victoria Plum, Plumb Center, Wickes and Ikea, and for our advice on how to buy the best bathroom furniture.

 Click through our picture gallery below to see a range of B&Q bathrooms across different prices and styles.